alexfacehead/EasyGPT-3.5/README.md

 Simple fixes to this will be introduced soon.

-# TO DO
+# TO DO IN ORDER OF PRIORITY
-- Better input validation
-- More expansive options
-- Integration into langchain
-- Portability and overall design integration
-- Internet connectivity coming soon
+- Internet connectivity
-- Further optimizations and selective GPT-4 usage options coming soon!
-Manual for now
-- Binary Search Tree encoding and vectorization to come soon (hosting issues!)
+- Fix flags and arguments
-- More steerability and interactivity
+- More steerability and continuous querying
-- Rotational prompts coming soon
-- Add queries/continuation
-- Fix flags
 - Chat history!
 Free of training data theft
 - Logging & advanced debug output (and suppression)
+- Portability and overall design integration with other LLMs
+- More expansive options: adaptable, automated hyperparameters based on context
+- Binary Search Tree encoding and vectorization to come soon (hosting issues!)
+- Integration with LangChain
+- Rotational prompts (so as to reduce token overusage)
+- Beautiful UI!
+- Agentification (complex workflows)

 # RECENTLY ADDED
+- Unit testing.
+Usage is described at the end of this README
 - Better documentation
-- Super-charge option (for those with gpt-4 acccess)
 - Removed clutter
-- Added better instructions
+- Added better instruction
+- Unit testing for tangible metrics (in-progress)
+- Super-charge option [NOT WOKRING]

-(Please replace your_actual_key_here with your actual OpenAI API key.)
+(Please replace your_actual_key_here with your actual OpenAI API key in `.env.template` and rename it to `.env`.)

 (This README.md was optimized with GPT-4)

 # VENV